Light pollution

-Light pollution is the presence of unwanted, inappropriate, or excessive artificial lighting.
-In a descriptive sense, the term light pollution refers to the effects of any poorly implemented lighting, during the day or night.
+Light pollution refers to artificial lighting that alters the natural patterns of light and dark in ecosystems.
+In a descriptive sense, light pollution occurs when artificial light is used in a poor or excessive way, especially at night, causing negative effects in our environment and our view of the night sky.
 Light pollution can be understood not only as a phenomenon resulting from a specific source or kind of pollution, but also as a contributor to the wider, collective impact of various sources of pollution.

-Although this type of pollution can exist throughout the day, its effects are magnified during the night with the contrast of darkness.
-It has been estimated that 83 percent of the world's people live under light-polluted skies and that 23 percent of the world's land area is affected by skyglow.
+Although this type of pollution can exist throughout the day, its effects are magnified during the night with the contrast of the sky's darkness.
+It has been estimated that 83% of the world's people live under light-polluted skies and that 23% of the world's land area is affected by skyglow.

 The area affected by artificial illumination continues to increase.

-A major side-effect of urbanization, light pollution is blamed for compromising health, disrupting ecosystems, and spoiling aesthetic environments.
+A major side effect of urbanization, light pollution is blamed for compromising health, disrupting ecosystems, and spoiling aesthetic environments.
+Studies show that urban areas are more at risk.
 Globally, it has increased by at least 49% from 1992 to 2017.